Fees and Charges (2026)

 • Board of Directors;

-2. All deliberations of the corporate bodies will be recorded in minutes.
+2. All resolutions of the governing bodies shall be recorded in minutes.

 Article 9